 "Those who fly far and frequently are also exposed to high amounts of radiation, with one study showing that commercial air crew's having more exposure than nuclear power workers," notes Newsweek's writeup of the study.
 If you travel round trip from New York City to Tokyo seven times a year or the equivalent, you've probably exceeded official radiation limits.

 3. Your immune system will be weaker

-Being in close proximity to all your germy fellow travelers can’t be great for your health, but it’s actually what jet lag's effect on your immune system that’s more likely to get you sick.
+Being in close proximity to all your germy fellow travelers can't be great for your health, but it's actually the effect that jet lag has on your immune system that's more likely to get you sick.
 Travel-related exhaustion "can even switch off genes that are linked to the immune system," Cohen writes in the research.